2026 Armed Forces Bowl (January)

-The 2026 Armed Forces Bowl is a college football bowl game that is scheduled to be played on January 2, 2026, at Amon G. Carter Stadium located in Fort Worth, Texas.
-The 23rd annual Armed Forces Bowl game will feature a team from the American Athletic Conference and Conference USA.
-The game is scheduled to begin at 12:00 p.m.
-CST and will air on ESPN.
-The Armed Forces Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by aerospace and defense company Lockheed Martin, and the game will be officially known as the Lockheed Martin Armed Forces Bowl.
+The 2026 Armed Forces Bowl was a college football bowl game played on January 2, 2026, at Amon G. Carter Stadium located in Fort Worth, Texas.
+The 23rd annual Armed Forces Bowl began at approximately at 12:00 p.m.
+CST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was officially named the Lockheed Martin Armed Forces Bowl after its corporate sponsor Lockheed Martin.